Pritam-Rakshit/Logcollector-Plus-FIM-LPF-/ReadMe.md

  			  2. LPF-client (Enter 2)
  			  :

 	b) Follow the onscreen instructions and provide the server IP & other details.
-Once done the packages will be compiled and place in "/var/LPF-server" directory.
+Once done the packages will be compiled and placed in "/var/LPF-server" directory.
 To start the server use below command:
 		 Command: # python /var/LPF-server/netra-server-start.pyc &
 					Or,
 			  # /usr/bin/python  /var/LPF-server/netra-server-start.pyc &